agdomacena2/mtcp/README.md

 chmod +x setup.sh
 ```

-3. Run the setup script
+3. Run the setup script and wait for the setup to complete
 ```bash
 ./setup.sh
 ```

-### AFTER CONFIGURE
-Replace contents of protocol_list.c, muxer_list.c and demuxer_list.c with the contents of
-new_protocol_list.c, new_muxer_list.c and new_demuxer_list.c respectively.

-make

 ## Prerequisites